zzonyo/trust-docs-test/source/index.html.md

 12009|The user is locked or doesn't exist.|

-###
+### API ERROR FAQ

+一、Orders can't be placed or cancelled during settlement period, error code "1056" will be returned if users place or cancel orders.
+You are recommended to request contract information every few seconds during settlement period: api/v1/contract_contract_info.
+It's in settlement time if there is any number of 5, 6, 7, 8 included in the returned status code of contract_status, while it indicates that settlement completed and users could place and cancel orders as usual if the returned status code is 1.

-一、 We warmly remind you that Huobi Futures is settled at 16:00 on each Friday (GMT+8).
+二、 We warmly remind you that Huobi Futures is settled at 16:00 on each Friday (GMT+8).
 When querying fund or position information during the settlement period, error codes will be returned.

 Error codes and their meaning are as following: